Frans Pourbus the Elder: Genre paintings

 A few genre paintings have been attributed to Frans Pourbus.
-These paintings fall mainly in the genre of the so-called merry companies.
+These paintings fall mainly in the genre of the so-called merry companies, which depict a small group of people enjoying themselves, usually seated with drinks, and often making music.
 The key work is the Prodigal son among courtesans (Museum Mayer van den Bergh).
-It depicts a merry company known as a buitenpartij, i.e. a scene of people from the middle class enjoying an outdoor party rather than the lowly peasant scenes that were often the subject of genre paintings.
-Another example is the Merry company (At Lempertz auction of 21 November 2009, lot 1018B).
+It depicts in the foreground an episode from the New Testament's Parable of the prodigal son in the form of a merry company, with the prodigal son enjoying wine, food, music, women and card playing with a group of companions.
+In the background we can see other episodes from the parable: the prodigal son being kicked out of his lodgings and eating pigswill and, on the bridge, the prodigal son on his knees reunited with his father.
+Pourbus' merry companies often depict people from the middle class enjoying an outdoor party rather than the lowly peasant scenes that were often the subject of this genre.
+A good example is the Merry company auctioned at Lempertz on 21 November 2009 (lot 1018B).
 The male and female participants in this composition are wearing clothes in the latest fashion such as high hats, puffed pants and ruff collars.
 They are enjoying themselves in the outdoors in a garden with plenty of food, drink, music and dance.
 The scene also includes a black page and a jester.
 The composition includes allusions to the aristocratic pursuit of hunting such as the dog in the foreground and the falcon on the right.
 Some couples on the right have separated themselves from the revelers at the table and their amorous intentions are all too clear.

 In most cases the moralizing message of a 'buitenpartij' is to warn the viewers to distance themselves from the pleasures and excesses depicted, as these should be morally condemned as a frivolous waste of time and as worldly vanity.
 One of the origins of the type of the "buitenpartij" is the pictorial tradition of religious representations of a Biblical subject such as "The Prodigal Son", in which a moral story is told through depictions of drunken feasts with erotic overtones.
 It is possible that Pourbus also intended to convey such a religious or moralising message in his buitenpartijen.